Stowe Gardens: Gallery of features in the Grecian valley

-Western gardens
+Western Gardens

 To the immediate west of the South Vista are the Western Gardens, which include the Eleven-Acre Lake.
 This area of the gardens was developed from 1712 to 1770s when it underwent its final landscaping.
 The Eleven-acre lake was extended and given a natural shape in 1762.
 In the woods to the north-west in 2017 the National Trust recreated the lost sculpture of the Wrestlers.
 In 2018 the paths surrounding the sculpture were recreated and the Labyrinth around them replanted with 3,500 shrubs including magnolia, laurel, box, yew, spindle and hazel.
 Within the labyrinth are an outdoor skittle alley and a rustic swing.

-Also in this area in the woods to the north of the lake but on the east side is the Sleeping Wood designed by Bridgeman, at the heart of which use to stand the Sleeping Parlour being built in 1725 to a design by Vanbrugh, this was inspired by Charles Perrault's tale of Sleeping Beauty.
+Also in this area in the woods to the north of the lake but on the east side is the Sleeping Wood designed by Bridgeman.
+At the heart of it once stood the Sleeping Parlour, built in 1725 to a design by Vanbrugh.
+This was inspired by Charles Perrault's tale of Sleeping Beauty.

 Pegg's Terrace is a raised avenue of trees that follows the line of the south ha-ha between the Lake Pavilions and the Temple of Venus.
 Warden Hill Walk, also a raised avenue of trees, is on the western edge of the gardens, the southern part of which serves as a dam for the Eleven Acre Lake, links The Temple of Venus to the Boycott Pavilions.

 The buildings in this area are: